thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 ### Overview

 **Integrations** in TBMQ are the data bridges that allow you to forward MQTT messages from connected clients to external systems such as HTTP endpoints, Kafka brokers, or other MQTT brokers.
-This enables seamless data flow between IoT devices and the broader data infrastructure — whether it's cloud services, analytics pipelines, or third-party applications.
+This enables seamless data flow between IoT devices and the broader data infrastructure.

-#### How It Works

-TBMQ uses a dedicated microservice called `TBMQ Integration Executor` (shortened as "TBMQ IE") to manage and run integrations.

-With this feature, TBMQ supports two service types defined by the `TB_SERVICE_TYPE` environment variable:

-* **tbmq** – the core MQTT broker service;
-* **tbmq-integration-executor** – the integration execution service (tbmq-ie).

-This separation allows each service to scale independently and keeps the broker fast and lightweight.

-The executor service listens for integration events and messages from TBMQ (via Kafka), processes them based on the integration configuration, and then forwards the data to the correct external system.

 #### Why Use Integrations?

 Integrations make MQTT data useful outside the broker.
 They help you:

-- Bridge MQTT messages to external systems for processing, storage, or real-time actions.
+- Bridge MQTT messages to external systems for processing, storage, or analytics.
+- Enable interoperability between MQTT and other protocols.
 - Build complex event-driven workflows across different platforms.
-- Offload processing logic from the broker to dedicated, scalable integration services.
 - Maintain modularity and scalability in your IoT architecture.

 #### High-Level Design

 At a high level, the integration flow in TBMQ works like this:

-1. **MQTT clients** connect to the **TBMQ broker** using **MQTT** or **MQTTS** and publish messages.
+1. **MQTT clients** connect to the **TBMQ** broker using **MQTT** or **MQTTS** and publish messages.
-2. When a message matches an integration [rule](#integrations-configuration), **TBMQ** sends the message to the **Integration Executor (tbmq-ie)** using **Kafka**.
+2. When a message matches an integration [topic filter](#integration-entity), **TBMQ** sends the message to the [TBMQ Integration Executor](#new-microservice) using **Kafka**.
 3. The **Integration Executor** receives the message, processes it, and forwards it to the correct external system, such as:
 - An **HTTP endpoint** over **HTTP or HTTPS**.
 - Another **MQTT broker** over **MQTT or MQTTS**.
 - A **Kafka broker** using the **Kafka binary protocol over TCP or TLS**.

+![image](/images/mqtt-broker/integrations/tbmq-ie-main.png)

+#### New microservice

+TBMQ uses a dedicated microservice called **TBMQ Integration Executor** (shortened as "TBMQ IE") to manage and run integrations.

+With this feature, TBMQ supports two service types defined by the `TB_SERVICE_TYPE` environment variable:

+* **tbmq** – the core MQTT broker service;
+* **tbmq-integration-executor** – the integration execution service (tbmq-ie).

+The executor service listens for integration events and messages from TBMQ (via Kafka), processes them based on the integration configuration, and forwards the data to the correct external system.

 > This architecture ensures clear separation of concerns, high availability, and improves scalability and system performance.

-![image](/images/mqtt-broker/integrations/tbmq-ie-main.png)

 #### Deployment Options

-In TBMQ, integrations are deployed using a separate microservice **TBMQ Integration Executor** (`tbmq-ie`).
+In TBMQ, integrations can only be deployed using Integration Executor microservice.
-This service is responsible for executing all outbound integrations and must be deployed alongside the core TBMQ service.

-> Why Not Embedded in the Broker?
+> Why Not Embedded in the TBMQ?

 We **intentionally do not embed integration logic** inside the TBMQ broker.
 This decision provides several key benefits: